Jeffs' Brands Signs Exclusive Distribution Agreement for the sale of Innovative Biotech-Beauty Hair Products on Amazon

 The Bolly Jon brand aims to revolutionize hair care with stem cell ingredients produced in Italy

 Tel Aviv, Israel, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- Jeffs' Brands Ltd (“Jeffs’ Brands” or the “Company”) (Nasdaq: JFBR, JFBRW), a data-driven e-commerce company operating on the Amazon Marketplace, announces its latest market expansion through an exclusive distribution agreement with Bolly Jon Ltd. ("Bolly Jon"), a biotech-beauty hair care product brand.
+13, 2023 (GLOBE NEWSWIRE) -- Jeffs' Brands Ltd (“Jeffs’ Brands” or the “Company”) (Nasdaq: JFBR, JFBRW), a data-driven e-commerce company operating on the Amazon Marketplace, is continuing its latest market expansion through an exclusive distribution agreement with Bolly Jon Ltd. ("Bolly Jon"), a biotech-beauty hair care product brand.
 This partnership introduces the distribution of a revolutionary line of hair products based on stem cell technology via the Amazon Marketplace by Jeffs’ Brands.

 The products, produced in a special lab in Italy, combine plant stem cells from the Centella plant and a powerful Plex component.
 The combination of the two components with precise molecular composition allows the product to penetrate hair fibers to nourish and strengthen the hair from root to tip, while moisturizing the base of the hair, resulting in healthy looking hair that is soft and velvety to the touch.